fufuok/bytespool/DOC.md

 func (p *CapacityPools) Append(buf []byte, elems ...byte) []byte
 ```

-Append similar to the built\-in function to append elements to the end of a slice\.
-If there is insufficient capacity\, a new underlying array is allocated and the old array is reclaimed\.
+Append similar to the built\-in function to append elements to the end of a slice.
+If there is insufficient capacity, a new underlying array is allocated and the old array is reclaimed.

 ### func \(\*CapacityPools\) AppendString